 - From the Registry Editor, expand the HKEY_CLASSES_ROOT folder, and the CLSID folder inside.

-- Click At the top, you will see the owner – change it to Administrators group.
+- Click At the top, you will see the owner – change it to the Administrators group.

 - Apply full control.